What is Business Case Analysis?

 - Validate incoming costs and benefits, continuously, and update business case forecasts when necessary.

-As a result, prudent case builders take care to be sure that everyone involved with the case understands these terms precisely.
+As a result, prudent business case builders take care to be sure that everyone involved with the case understands these terms precisely.

 In fact, the critical distinction between them is clear, simple, and easy to summarize.